 As in many of these claims, the specific type of negligence allegedly demonstrated by Johnson & Johnson is failure to warn.
 In this instance, that failure appears deliberate and spans decades of foreknowledge.

-Successful settlements will help defray the costs for afflicted plaintiffs, but for most, it's not really about the money.
-It's about sending a message to negligent companies that they are simply not allowed to not pass along potential dangers of the products they sell.
+Successful settlements will help with the costs for afflicted plaintiffs, but for most, it's not really about the money.
+It's about sending a message to negligent companies that they are not allowed to ignore the potential dangers of the products they sell.
 Transparency is vital to establishing and maintaining consumer trust.
+The sooner they learn that, the better off everyone will be.